Tudor0404/easythread/docs/pages/testing.rst

 	The difficulty of converting shapes increases greatly if a shape is made up of multiple ones with a specific fill rule.
 To make sure the program can handle more edge cases, compound shapes are tested.

 11 Flatten SVGs
 	SVGs may be made up of multiple overlaying shapes.
 While this is not an issue for SVGs, as the user cannot see them.
-During embroidery, the stitches of the ones below it may lead to big clusters, or even blockages if the shapes are not subtracted from eachother, to only reveal the visible areas.
+During embroidery, the stitches of the ones below it may lead to big clusters, or even blockages if the shapes are not subtracted from each other, to only reveal the visible areas.

 12 Changing conversion settings
 	Different fabrics and conditions require different settings (eg. close up logos require low stitch length and low gutter width).
 The user must be able to change these settings for the program to be useful.